ipfs-inactive/blog/content/post/128-storing-nfts-on-ipfs.md

 #### On-Chain

-An IPFS CID is a compact, self-describing link to IPFS content, and CIDs can be stored on-chain without the `ipfs://` URI prefix to save space.

-Although it’s possible to encode CIDs into a [compact binary form](https://github.com/multiformats/cid#how-does-it-work), most NFT smart contract interfaces expect links to external data to be in the form of a URI string.
-Storing CIDs as strings makes it easy to produce IPFS URIs inside a smart contract without needing to re-encode the binary data.
+An NFT smart contract should return an IPFS URI to the assets and metadata associated with each token.

+For example: `ipfs://bafybeigvafaks2bvivtv46n2z7uxszpvl25jhvzc6dbhnjjgjkbeia5jta/nft.mp4`

+We recommend generating the IPFS URI before minting each token and storing the full URI on-chain.
+This is the simplest way to conform to smart contract interfaces that expect a URI, and the ipfs:// URI scheme makes it easy for any distributed app to see that the data is available using IPFS.

 #### Metadata

 In token metadata, IPFS URIs should be used as the most unambiguous and future-proof method of linking to IPFS resources in plain text.

+Here’s an example of an IPFS URI that references an NFT media asset: `ipfs://bafybeigvafaks2bvivtv46n2z7uxszpvl25jhvzc6dbhnjjgjkbeia5jta/nft.mp4`

 Developers may optionally wish to include links to public [HTTP gateways](https://docs.ipfs.io/how-to/address-ipfs-on-web/#http-gateways) for legacy interoperability.

 Other alternatives for linking to the content (e.g., non-gateway HTTP URLs) should ideally be avoided.
 As the content served over HTTP from a particular location is subject to change, such a link cannot be relied upon as anything other than a temporary content mirror.
-On a blockchain, where data is permanently and immutably stored, referencing content via HTTP is thus profoundly wasteful.
+On a blockchain, where data is permanently and immutably stored, referencing content via HTTP is thus fragile and risky.

-In contrast, IPFS CIDs are valid forever, and as such, may safely be considered the canonical source for their data.

-By using an IPFS URI as the “source of truth” for links, an application can easily support multiple gateways or switch to [different gateways](https://ipfs.github.io/public-gateway-checker/) over time, simply by generating new gateway links.
+In contrast, IPFS URIs are valid forever, and as such, may safely be considered the canonical link for their data.
+By using an IPFS URI as the “source of truth” for links, an application can easily support multiple storage solutions or switch to different gateways over time, simply by generating new gateway links.
 This is more flexible than “hard-coding” a specific gateway into a permanent blockchain record.

 #### Application